JTyczynska/Portfolio/README.md

 So be it!
 With shy basics in networking and cybersecurity I decided to stuck with it.
 Just a bit longer to see what will happen.

-Below is the portfolio draft proposed by genAI for Portfolio.
+Below is the portfolio draft proposed by genAI.
 I will use it for now and work through my course.

 My goals are to:
 - Track my growth in cybersecurity